 3. Dover[SEE MAP]

-Home to an astounding array of attractions, Dover is Delaware’s capital and its second-largest city.
+Home to lots of interesting attractions, Dover is Delaware’s capital and its second-largest city.
 Set in the central part of the state, it lies on the banks of the St. Jones River, just inland from Delaware Bay and the Atlantic Ocean.

 Founded in 1683, the small city has a rich history and culture, with majestic monuments and museums to be found dotted around town.
 At the Delaware Agricultural Museum, for instance, you can tour around a historic village from the 1890s.
 The Biggs Museum of American Arts also has fantastic paintings, ceramics, and sculptures to peruse.